 As an emergency doctor what are some of the most common injuries you see during the winter?

-Dr. Brad Younggren: Injuries resulting from slips and falls increase significantly with the first signs of ice or snow.
+Dr. Younggren: Injuries resulting from slips and falls increase significantly with the first signs of ice or snow.

 Know that slippery surfaces, especially abundant in our wet climate, are inevitable during winter, and take precautions to avoid falls such as using sand, rock salt or non-clumping kitty litter on steps and driveways, and wearing appropriate shoes with good traction.

 I also like to remind people to carry their cell phone with them when going outside so that can call someone for help if they do fall.

 What about heart attacks – is it true they occur more often in cold weather?

 Dr. Younggren: Many studies have documented climbing heart attack rates during the winter with one large study finding that 53 percent more cases were reported in winter than in summer.